30 June 2017

 The first week introduces the main concepts of humanitarian aid – including elements that should be considered (or not) when defining humanitarian action – and presents the humanitarian principles and framework in which assistance activities take place.
 Besides history, law and geopolitics of humanitarian action, we also analyse the context and the characteristics of humanitarian crises and the various types of responses.

 Through case studies from contexts such as Philippines, Syria, Haiti or Afghanistan, the main operational challenges faced by international and national organisations will be identified during the second week.
 Finally, working on a concrete scenario during two days, participants will partially experience the tasks undertaken by humanitarian workers and get the opportunity to practically apply their newly acquired knowledge.

-Overall, the two weeks allow participants to capture the complexity and diversity of humanitarian action.
+Overall, the three weeks allow participants to capture the complexity and diversity of humanitarian action.

 Please note: Changes to the draft program may be made at any time prior to the start of the course.

 Director, Geneva Centre for Research and Education in Humanitarian Action

 Ms. Claire Barthélémy